 In verse 21, you read that Rebekah was barren: no i vignivin fruts (literally, the children were not coming to her).
 It does not appear in these verses, but you will perhaps remember the adjective sterp, or sterpe in feminine form, meaning barren.

 In verse 22, you read that Rebekah’s children battled inside of her: i fruts si pocavin dentri di jê (the children struck one another inside of her).
 The verb pocâ means to hit, to strike; the reflexive pocâsi, then, means to hit one another, to strike one another.
-The GDBtf offers a number of examples: lu à pocât cuntun pugn (he hit him with his fist; il pugn, fist), lis dôs machinis si son pocadis (the two cars struck one another; la machine, car), i doi veicui si son pocâts li de crosere (the two vehicles hit one another at the intersection; il veicul, vehicle; la crosere, intersection).
+More examples: lu à pocât cuntun pugn (he hit him with his fist; il pugn, fist), lis dôs machinis si son pocadis (the two cars struck one another; la machine, car), i doi veicui si son pocâts li de crosere (the two vehicles hit one another at the intersection; il veicul, vehicle; la crosere, intersection).

 Still in verse 22, Rebekah says: s’e je cussì, parcè mo dut chest? (literally, if this is how it is, why then all this?; that is, Rebekah appears to be asking: if this is how pregnancy is, why then did I desire all this?).